-Based between Brooklyn and Texas Hill Country, Ada Friedman marshals a layered practice.
+Based between Brooklyn and the Texas Hill Country, Ada Friedman marshals a layered practice.
 The painter and performance artist’s work is defined by an aesthetic of appreciation for systems, all the while being propelled by its own wrestling with forces that derail such systematic thinking to novel directions and positions.
 Friedman knows that her painterly system, performative in both its well-defined discourse and loose order, requires constant updating and maintenance—and the state of affairs can never be understood in full clarity.
 She accepts the equivocal messiness of painting in all of its glory and beauty.

 In “Ballads,” now on view at David Peter Francis in New York through December 7, Friedman dives into the realm of cyclical, personal glimmers with an intensity that recalls historical feminist gestures of reintroducing passion and excess into the concealed narratives of painting.
 The show is a dialogue between the artist and the late Scottish poet Helen Adam, whose clumsily magical ballads inspired the Beat Generation.
 Friedman, a long-time reader of Adam’s esoteric writing, has previously staged multiple iterations of theater productions inspired by the poet’s metaphysically imaginative evocation of ghosts and spirits.